 Deductive arguments reorganize what we know rather than providing any new data.
 Deductive conclusions cannot go beyond what’s expressed or implied in their supporting statements.

-Inductive reasoning, such as the informal sort more typically used in everyday life, can only justify conclusions as more or less probable, depending on the strength of the argument and the prior adherence of an audience to its evidence.
-This form of reasoning does provide new knowledge, by moving us from the known to the unknown, unstated, and not implied either.
+Inductive reasoning, such as some of the informal sort more typically used in everyday life, can only justify conclusions as more or less probable, depending on the strength of the argument and the prior adherence of an audience to its evidence.
+This form of reasoning does provide new knowledge, by moving us from the known to the unknown, unstated, and not implied.

 In generalizing from particular examples, I’ll show how it may be deductive and then inductive: